Updated on August 14, 2021

 Should I go with monetary to non-monetary rewards?

 If you are only a start-up retailer, you might not have the liberty to monetize your rewards.
 But you could surely consider gifting as opposed to hard cash.
-You can give away coupons, boost loyalty points, giveaway freebies, or gift cards...
+You can give away a coupon or a gift card, boost loyalty points, giveaway freebies...

 Hold a brainstorming session, you’ll see umpteen reward ideas popping up.

 3. Settle On How to Reward